hattipjs/hattip/readme.md

 };
 ```

-A HatTip handler is passed a `context` object which represents the request context and contains `context.request` which is a standard [`Request`](https://developer.mozilla.org/en-US/docs/Web/API/Request) object.
+A Hattip handler is passed a `context` object which represents the request context and contains `context.request` which is a standard [`Request`](https://developer.mozilla.org/en-US/docs/Web/API/Request) object.
 It returns a standard [`Response`](https://developer.mozilla.org/en-US/docs/Web/API/Response) object (or a promise of one). `Response` and `Request` follow the [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) standard.
 So if you're familiar with service workers, Cloudflare Workers, or Deno, you'll feel right at home.
 If not, learn today the standard that will tomorrow be ubiquitous.

 We believe in a diverse but interoperable future for the JavaScript ecosystem and we're closely following the [WinterCG](https://wintercg.org/) which lays the foundation beyond the Fetch API.